 On weekends, students tour New England university campuses and explore Boston’s many cultural, historical and educational attractions.
 Students enjoy weekend excursions and participate in workshops with international college students and admissions officers.

-    *Cogito World Education is not affiliated with Harvard University, nor is the SAT Camp a Harvard University program or activity.
+*Cogito World Education is not affiliated with Harvard University, nor is the SAT Program a Harvard University program or activity.

 Campus life is an important part of the American university experience.

 Students at our SAT Camp live in double and single room dormitories in Harvard Square.
 Rooms are furnished with a twin bed (linens and towels included), desk and chair, dresser and closet for each student.
 Girls and boys live on separate floors, but share a Common Area which has couches, TV and kitchen with fridge, stove, and oven.
 Private and shared bathrooms are located on each floor.